 Walter Giffen was a prominent member of the Norwood Second Twenty in 1879.
 Whether he played for the senior team is debatable in the absence of firm evidence but he certainly would not have lacked the strong backing of his big brother George, a Norwood champion who famously kicked the club’s first goal.
+Both brothers had made their football debuts with South Adelaide in 1876*

 In 1893 there was an outcry when Walter was chosen in the Australian Test cricket team to tour England.
 George, by then established as a great allrounder, denied that he had threatened not to tour without his brother.
 The critics were not appeased.
 The Bulletin published a poem ridiculing Walter and stating: “The big black spot on the selection of the Australian Eleven for England is Walter Giffen, whose proper place is in a second eleven.
 He is simply the brother of George Giffen and that is all.”